DuarteCruz6/AstroPi/README.md

 - Is it easily reproduced?
 - Is the data usable/interesting?

-NOTE:
+### NOTES:
+- Make sure to download [de4221.bsp](https://github.com/DuarteCruz6/AstroPi/blob/main/AstroPi%20-%20Code%20and%20Data/de421.bsp)
-- Make sure to save both files in the same location (create a paste with both, per example)
+- Make sure to save all [files](https://github.com/DuarteCruz6/AstroPi/tree/main/AstroPi%20-%20Code%20and%20Data) in the same location (create a paste with all, for instance)